 2 Ways To Trigger Elementor Popup in the WordPress Native Menu (without installing another plugin)

-Been looking for a way to trigger Elementor popups in the Native WordPress Menu regardless of the theme you’re using.
+If you’ve been looking for a way to trigger Elementor popups in the Native WordPress Menu regardless of the theme you’re using, this tutorial is for you.

-The first method is simply using an elementor popup trigger url that’s generated upon assigning an elementor button to that popup and then we use that link address as our custom link menu item address.
+The first method is simply using an Elementor popup trigger URL and then using that link address as a custom link menu item address.

 Let’s dive deep in…